m4444sa/m4444sa/README.md

 <p align="center">
   Electrical Engineering student at the University of Belgrade<br>
-  Interested in machine learning, signal processing, and biomedical AI Features my school and personal projects :)
+  Interested in machine learning, signal processing, and biomedical AI<br>
+  Features my school and personal projects :)
 </p>